-- Submitting a POST request to a Resource Collection is equivalent to submitting the same request to the Members property of that Resource Collection.
-Services that support adding Members to a Resource Collection shall support both forms. - Services shall support the POST method for creating resources.
-If the resource does not offer anything to be created, a status code 405 shall be returned. - Services shall support POST operations on a URL that references a Resource Collection instance. - Services shall also support POST operations on a URL that references an Action (see Actions (POST)). - The POST operation shall not be idempotent.
+• Submitting a POST request to a Resource Collection is equivalent to submitting the same request to the Members property of that Resource Collection.
+Services that support adding Members to a Resource Collection shall support both forms.

+- For example, if a client is adding a new Member to the Resource Collection found at "/redfish/v1/EventService/Subscriptions", it can do so by either sending a POST request to "/redfish/v1/EventService/Subscriptions" or "/redfish/v1/EventService/Subscriptions/ Members". - Services shall support the POST method for creating resources.
+If the resource does not offer anything to be created, a status code 405 shall be returned. - Services shall support POST operations on a URL that references a Resource Collection instance. - Services shall also support POST operations on a URL that references an Action (see Actions (POST)). - The POST operation shall not be idempotent. - Services may allow the "@Redfish.OperationApplyTime" property to be included in the body of the request.
+See the Operation Apply Time section for further information.